cdmgtri/NIEM.github.io/reference/artifacts/releases/changelog-spreadsheet/index.md

 ---
   title: Change Log Spreadsheet
-  short: Change Log
+  description: The NIEM change log spreadsheet documents the changes between the given release and the previous one.
+  icon: fa-arrows-alt
 ---

-This spreadsheet documents the changes between the given release and the previous one.
+{{ page.description }}

 Items from the previous release are identified in the left-most columns, with blue column headers.
 Change information is provided under the yellow column header.
 And items from the current release are provided in the right-most columns, under the red column headers.